nboutin/py_board_games/README.md

 - [x] Evaluate leaf point by taken into account current depth
 - [x] Add AI using MinMax algorithm

+## Optimization

+- [ ] Generate moves available for a game position
+- [ ] Speed up computation by removing bound checking and use exception, IndexError: out of range
+- [ ] Make Minmax using thread
+- [ ] Profile TicTacToe implementation for optimization
+- [ ] Try numpy Array for Board to improve performance
+- [x] Do not evaluate for TicTacToe winner when less than 5 token have been played
+- [x] Connect Four: Compute end game only considering last move and its impact

 ## Design
 - [ ] Define base class Game
 - [ ] Construct TicTacToe game from Gomoku with configuration